drug-design/course/docs/chapters/peptidomimetics.md

 #### Design of New Molecules

-The operational framework previously defined allows the design to proceed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/design-new-molecules-8deaf69f'><i class='fa fa-play' aria-hidden='true'></i></button>The operational framework previously defined allows the design to proceed.
 In this phase, new molecules carrying the proper 3D pharmacophoric elements are designed.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer